Home

 Our Vocational Services support people to build skills, confidence, and pathways into employment, learning, and participation in everyday life.

-Akiaki Ora provides skill based programmes that support people with mental health and addiction challenges to build life skills, connect with their communities, and prepare for employment.
+Whiti Ora provides individual skill based programmes that support people with mental health and addiction challenges to build life skills, connect with their communities, and prepare for employment.

 We deliver a range of programmes focused on wellness, self-development, and pre employment skills.
-Our approach is guided by the Strengths Model principles, with a focus on recognising individual strengths and supporting people to set achievable goals that reflect their needs and aspirations.
+Our approach is guided by the Strengths Model principles.

 We support people through group based programmes from 16 years of age, with individual support available up to 65 years.
 Support is tailored to individual learning needs and delivered in ways that encourage participation, confidence, and connection within local communities.

-You can refer yourself to Akiaki Ora.
+You can refer yourself to White Ora.
 Information is collected as part of the referral process to confirm eligibility and meet funder requirements.
 Missing information may delay access to the service.

 For self referral fill in the referral from online, or download it to complete offline you'll find both versions below.
 For more information telephone 09 815 5113 or email: [email protected]